syh7/DnDwiki/src/main/resources/raw/darninia/session 18 - bank heist.md

 - Dalynn sees all doors are trapdoors.
 - Disarms middle door and sees stone door wall
 - Vault door is opening
-- Fredrik takes Dalynn's hand and touches right door
+- Frederik takes Dalynn's hand and touches right door
 - get teleported to the cell again
 - Dalynn freaks out at decapitated guard
-- Fredrik takes keys from guard and locks prison behind them
+- Frederik takes keys from guard and locks prison behind them

 + Dalynn disarms door at end of hallway
 + Opens door